 • Counter-depth refrigerators offer less storage than standard-depth models

 Weigh these compromises against your space constraints.
-For many households, standard appliances are worth the footprint—only downsize if you truly need the extra square footage for other purposes.
+For many households, standard appliances are worth the footprint.
+Only downsize if you truly need the extra square footage for other purposes.

 Idea 14: Install an Undermount or Integrated Sink